>

 Lines starting with @ are header lines.

-The following lines represent the mapping results.
-Each line consists of 11 required tab-separated columns, followed by optional additional columns.
-The contents of each column are as follows.
+The remaining lines contain the mapping results.
+Each line consists of 11 required tab-separated columns, optionally followed by additional columns.
+The columns are described below.

 Column nameDescription